OSInside/kiwi/doc/source/overview/workflow.rst

   one active console.

 ``init``
   This hook is called before udev is started.
-It exists only for the *PXE* image type.

 ``preconfig`` | ``postconfig``
   The hooks are called before and after the client configuration files (CONF contents) are setup, respectively.
 The hooks only exist for the *PXE* image